spiral/docs/docs/en/overview/contributing.md

 ## Licensing

-Spiral Framework and its components will remain under [MIT license](/license.md) indefinitely.
+Spiral and its components will remain under [MIT license](/license.md) indefinitely.